 First order of business, the master of non-fiction science comics: Larry Gonick.
 He’s the author of such masterpieces as The Cartoon Guide to Physics, The Cartoon Guide to Chemistry, The Cartoon Guide to Genetics, and The Cartoon Guide to the Environment.
 I own the Physics one so I can testify that these books have high educational merit!

-Jay Hosler is on fire with biology themed comics.
-The Sandwalk Adventures is a tale of two mites living on a eyebrow follicle of Charles Darwin.
+Jay Hosler is on fire with biology-themed comics.
+The Sandwalk Adventures is a tale of two mites living on an eyebrow follicle of Charles Darwin.
 Comics Worth Reading has a nice review.
 Also check out Clan Apis, Hosler’s comic about honey-bee life and insect society.

 “Two-Fisted Science, a Xeric Award-winning and Eisner nominated original trade paperback, features true stories from the history of science.
 Some are serious, some are humorous, and most are a bit of both.
 Scientists highlighted include physicists Richard Feynman, Galileo, Niels Bohr, and Werner Heisenberg, but you’ll find a cosmologist and some mathematicians inside as well.” -GT Labs